 The eNB receiving UL signal in a PUR knows all the parameters of that PUR and tries blindly detect UL signal.
 The UL demodulation reference signal (DMRS) is a good candidate to a signal used by the eNB to detect the transmission in the PUR.
 If eNB does not detect PUSCH transmission in a particular PUR during a given time interval it may send to UE a command to release the PUR.
+There may be other cases wherein the eNB may want to withdraw certain configured resources in view of addressing other higher priority traffic.

 Proposal 4:

-Consider support of PUR Release command in case when there is no NPUSCH transmission within the PUR for a predefined time interval.
+Consider support of PUR Release command.

 Upon transmission of NPUSCH from IDLE mode using preconfigured resources, the UE should monitor for NPDCCH in the Type 2 CSS (for random access related monitoring) to monitor for possible retransmission grant or an NPDCCH scheduling a Msg4-equivalent that could be followed by (or combined with) an RRC connection setup message.
 This allows the eNB to transition the UE back to connected mode efficiently in case further traffic may be expected.
 Otherwise, the UE may continue to remain in RRC_IDLE mode if it does not detect a valid NPDCCH during a configured time period after transmission of the PUSCH in preconfigured resources.